Again, you got to play golf tomorrow for the first time in a couple of weeks.

 All I did was say what he said.

-He said American troops have no business going into the homes of Iraqis at night and terrorizing women and children.
+He said, American troops have no business going into the homes of Iraqis at night and terrorizing women and children.

 And so the Democrat point of view is they should be allowed to say whatever they want.

-He doesn't think anybody has the right to question him.
+Kerry, especially, this elitist snobbery of his, he doesn't think anybody has the right to question him.

 Nobody has the right sometimes to even look at him, such as his countenance.

-How dare anybody question one of John Kerry?
+How dare anybody question one of them?

-Oh, there nobody can question me.
+I don't know that nobody can question me.

 That's his attitude.